phederal/fix-esm-candy/README.md

 ### Custom require

-First off, there's the 'custom require' approach. __This is the approach you should use when using `fix-esm` in a library you intend to publish!__ It's bad practice to publish libraries that modify things globally, and the 'custom require' approach ensures that you don't override anything global.
+First off, there's the 'custom require' approach. __This is the approach you should use when using `fix-esm-candy` in a library you intend to publish!__ It's bad practice to publish libraries that modify things globally, and the 'custom require' approach ensures that you don't override anything global.

 Simply change your `require` like this: